Intent of the Performance Review Process

 Purpose: To promote face-to-face conversations between supervisors and employees throughout the year on a regular, as needed basis.
 In these conversations, the supervisor seeks out the employee's point of view, while sharing his or her own feedback.
 These discussions should focus on the four basic needs of employees.
 The online form will walk you through these four needs:

 1. What do you want me to do?
-Define what success looks like:
+How do you want me to do it?
+Define what success

 - Developing a clear understanding of what is expected of the employee on a day to day basis: providing a clear job description

 - Developing clear goals, projects and initiatives that are to be completed by the employee that are specific to a given period of time

 - Performance Style.
 How a person completes their work: teamwork, relationships, how they work with and interact with other people

 2. What do I do well?
 Clearly communicating and praising the employee for what he or she does well, both in the work that gets done and in the demonstrated behavior of how it gets done.